TACC/mkmod/docs/source/index.rst

 Mkmod has advanced features, accessible by setting other environment variables-- to accommodate the more sophisticated needs of some package environments.

-Mkmod also installs the generated modulefile in a ``modulefiles`` directory.
+Mkmod installs the generated modulefile in a ``modulefiles`` directory.
 It includes the ``module use .../modulefiles`` command in appropriate startup files, directing MES to be aware of the mkmod installed modulefiles.

-Other capabilities are available for developers who want to provide a modulefile for automatic installation, or at least help and whatis components of a modulefile for users and site managers to include in there modulefile installation.
+Other capabilities are available for developers who want to provide a modulefile for automatic installation, or at least provide *help* and *whatis* components of a modulefile for users and site managers to include in there modulefile installation.

 Guide for HPC Users
 ^^^^^^^^^^^^^^^^^^^

-The easiest way to get started is to follow one of the use cases, using a package that is already installed for practice.
+The easiest way to get started is to follow one of the use cases, using, for practice, a package that is already installed.
 For cleanup, just remove the modulefile from your ``modulesfiles`` directory.

 .. toctree::